Allergy and Immunology; Humans; Inflammation; Molecular Biology; Skin; Wound Healing

 - Adelheid Elbe-Bürger

-We use a human skin explant model to study OCT effects on injuries caused by tape-stripping that were localized to the stratum corneum, the most upper skin layer.
-The primary purpose is to study the influence of OCT on Langerhans cells and T cells and the quantification of multiple inflammatory mediators associated with wound healing in culture supernatants, such as cytokines, chemokines and growth factors.
+We use a human skin explant model to study the OCT effects on injuries caused by tape-stripping, insisional wounding method, as well as by partial thickness wounding to investigate the influence on wound clousure.
+The primary purpose is to study the influence of OCT on immune and non-immune cells and the quantification of multiple inflammatory mediators associated with wound healing in culture supernatants, such as cytokines, chemokines and growth factors, as well as on the skin reepithelialization.

 Techniques, methods & infrastructure